 Submitted portfolio in his Junior year!

-The following pictures depict Billy Stephens getting ready to submit his portfolio (May 15th, 2000).
-The College Art (AP) Association provides specific packaging and forms for all materials -- be sure to order your information early!
+The following pictures depict Billy Stephens getting ready to submit his portfolio.
+The College Art (AP) Association provides specific packaging and forms for all materials -- be sure to order your information early from the College Board!

 Billy's entire AP portfolio is available online.
 Please read his written commentary.
 The commentary section is requirement of all studio art AP portfolios.
-Students interested in pursuing an AP program in studio art at Landon should especially consider the questions carefully.
-Landon School now requires a rough draft of the written commentary at the outset of an AP track program.
-Students must also receive permission from Mr. Zimmer or Ms. Johnson to embark on a formal AP track program at Landon.
+Students interested in pursuing an AP program in studio art should especially consider the questions carefully.
+Students must also receive permission from Mr. Zimmer to embark on a formal AP track program.

 Briefly define your concentration.